adespoton/macosemushells/README.md

 All the non-Performa apps are based on Mini vMac (mostly 3.4.1 and later).

 A ROM image and a boot image will need to be placed in <filename.app>/Contents/mnvm_dat/ -- the folder indicates the name needed for the ROM image and the boot image.
 The ROM image has to be a valid Macintosh 128K ROM image, a valid Mac Plus ROM image or a valid Macintosh II-series ROM image as indicated; the dsk file should be a Disk Copy 4.2 compatible boot disk of the indicated OS version.
-After these are added correctly, the application will boot into the OS automatically when double clicked.
+After these are added and named correctly, the application will boot into the OS automatically when double clicked.
+Any disk images up until the maximum allowed (I think I set it to 6 for most?) named disk1.dsk through disk#.dsk will be automatically mounted.

 <B><U>For "1992  Macintosh System 7.0.1P (P200)" through "1995 Mac OS 7.5.1 (P630CD)":</B></U>

 All the apps targeting Performa computers in this range are using Basilisk II.

 A ROM image for the Quadra 650 or compatible and a sparsebundle disk image of the OS will need to be added to <filename.app>/Contents/Resources/ or the file <filename.app>/Contents/Resources/Config will need to be modified to point to the new boot image and ROM.
+Any legitimate disk image can be converted to a sparsebundle using https://github.com/adespoton/sparserbundler

 <B><U>For "1995 Mac OS 7.5.2 (Marconi) (PPC).app" through "1999-2000 Mac OS 9.0.4 (Sonata).app":</B></U>

 All the apps targeting non-OS X are using SheepShaver.

-A New World ROM image and a sparsebundle disk image (2MB image segments) will need to be added to <filename.app>/Contents/Resources/Files/MacOS.sheepvm/ -- the file <filename.app>/Contents/Resources/Files/MacOS.sheepvm/prefs contains the configuration data.
+A New World ROM image and a sparsebundle disk image will need to be added to <filename.app>/Contents/Resources/Files/MacOS.sheepvm/ -- the file <filename.app>/Contents/Resources/Files/MacOS.sheepvm/prefs contains the configuration data.
+Any legitimate disk image can be converted to a sparsebundle using https://github.com/adespoton/sparserbundler

 <B><U>For "1999 Mac OS X Server 1.2v3.app" through "2007-9 Mac OS X 10.5.8 (PPC) (Leopard).app":</B></U>